 The first problem manifest here is that you’ll end up with a lot of material, especially if you’re shooting anything feature-length.
 It’s imperative to come up with an organizational method that you prove via testing and that you’ll stick to.
 Take a look at some Marvel stats above; this should make it apparent why media needs to be accounted for, analyzed, organized and made searchable and available to teams of individuals.

-Moving from feature films, big TV shows similarly require not just one, but many assistant editors, though teams are usually significantly smaller than on features.
+Moving down a notch from feature films, big TV shows similarly require not just one, but many assistant editors, though teams are usually significantly smaller than on features.
 Comparing stats for kicks, Westworld transcodes proxies to Dnx36 and still filled 21 Terabytes of server space.
 That’s a lot of footage at 36Mbps.
 Timing can be dramatically different for TV, depending on the distributor and distribution schedule of the show.
 Episodic content is staggered to meet air dates so you’ll see the edit start almost immediately after the content is shot.
 Oftentimes the size of a feature allows for more flexibility in terms of, for example, taking a sick day during post production.
 TV often shoots with many (too many) cameras simultaneously, so the job of syncing picture and sound alone is a considerable one.
 Regardless of the schedule, the need is the same: get a lot of data from set organized into a way it can be efficiently used by those in post, and done as quickly as possible.

 The necessity and methodology of the organization required might be easier to understand if we first address what the editors are doing with all this data.
 Any aspiring Hollywood editor should sign up now for the “Art of the Cut” podcast.
 But as a primer for our purposes, watch this clip from the editor of X-men to get an idea of what a timeline for a feature film looks like and the amount of assets involved.
 You’ll also notice that, though the clip is beginning to date itself, production and post were already beginning to overlap hugely in that the edit was completed 9 days after they finished shooting.
 You’ll also notice that this editor does a lot of sound and VFX work, designed to give the director/producers an idea of the final edit (something common to the role of a good assistant editor).
 Gone are the days of an editor just making cuts.
 Josh Beal talks about editing big TV in this clip and we start to get a better look at the assistant editor/editor collaboration on the organizational side.